Donald Trump 2020 presidential campaign

 and directly attempted to overturn the results at the county, state, and federal level.
 This culminated in the attack on the United States Capitol on January 6, 2021, for which Trump was impeached a second time.
 The day after the attack, Trump stated that a "new administration" would be succeeding his, without mentioning president-elect Biden by name, in a video posted on Twitter.

 Had Trump been re-elected to a second consecutive term, he would have been the first Republican to win two consecutive presidential elections since George W. Bush in 2004.
-He would also have been the oldest U.S. president to be elected president twice at the age of 74 years, 4 months, and 20 days, surpassing Ronald Reagan in 1984, also if he had won in 2020 he would not have been eligible to run again in 2024 due to term limits set by the 22nd Amendment to the United States Constitution.
-Trump subsequently ran for a re-election campaign four years later in 2024 in which this was allowed as he was still only elected once prior to the 2024 United States presidential election, and was successfully elected to a second non-consecutive term as the 47th president of the United States, and Pence was replaced by JD Vance as his running mate and subsequently elected as the 50th vice president.
+He would also have been the oldest U.S. president to be elected president twice at the age of 74 years, 4 months, and 20 days, surpassing Ronald Reagan in 1984.
+If he had won in 2020, he would not have been eligible to run again in 2024 due to term limits set by the 22nd Amendment to the United States Constitution.
+Trump did subsequently run for a re-election campaign four years later in 2024.
+He was successfully elected to a second, non-consecutive term as the 47th president of the United States in 2024 with JD Vance as his running mate.